espressif/idf-eclipse-plugin/docs/en/flashdevice.rst

 To provide customized flash arguments, please follow :ref:`this link <customizeLaunchConfig>` for further instructions.

+To enable flash encryption, please see the :ref:`Flash Encryption guide <flashEncryption>`.

 To configure flashing via JTAG, please refer to this :ref:`JTAG Flashing guide <JTAGFlashing>`

 .. _customizeLaunchConfig: